‘BB19’: Julie Chen Thinks Josh’s Annoying Antics Could Strengthen Jessica’s Game

 “Absolutely she should have saved it and let Cody take the hit.
 He was willing to do it for her.
 She would’ve earned major gamer points with the hardcore players like Alex, and maybe even Paul.”

 Chen previously said Jessica should have kept her Halting Hex a secret.
-Graf blurted out news of her secret power during last week’s live Big Brother show, after Abrahamian won the Head of Household competition so he called her bluff and put both Jessica and Cody on the block, forcing Graf to flush out her hex.
+Graf blurted out news of her secret power during last week’s live Big Brother show after Abrahamian won the Head of Household competition, so he called her bluff and put both Jessica and Cody on the block, forcing Graf to flush out her hex.

 How well did you pay attention to #BB19 this week?
 Test yourself now: https://t.co/FmOw8SJV0i pic.twitter.com/3MEehKHg80